marguslt/adventrofcode2024/README.md

 #> [1] 14
 ```

+### part2: find more antinodes

-#### part2: antinodes now occur at any grid position exactly in line with at least two antennas of the same frequency
+Antinodes now occur at any grid position exactly in line with at least two antennas of the same frequency
 Each antenna pair forms a linear equation, *y = i0 + tan(phi) \* x*, calculate *y* for every grid column (1:50).
 Antenna pair is presented as a pair of complex numbers ( *z1* & *z2* )
 and we are after a line that cuts though z1 & z2.